SakuJoe/Enshrouded/Enshrouded Skill Tree Overhaul.md

 * **SHOVE** *(**new node** at the end of the Warrior tree, cost 3 skill points.
 Stamina cost: 50).*

-While using a *one-handed* or *two-handed weapon*, attacking while holding *block* performs a short-range **Shove**.
-Deals minor damage and puts enemies hit off balance, slightly increasing their *stun meter*.
+While using a *one-handed* or *two-handed weapon*, attacking while holding *block* performs a short-range **Shove**. *(designed to move couple meters forwards, offering melee player a way to deal with bodyblock)* Deals minor damage and puts enemies hit off balance, slightly increasing their *stun meter*. *(Stamina cost is there to avoid soft CC spam)*

 If **Whirlwind Crescendo** is unlocked, using **Shove** before **Whirlwind Crescendo** is fully charged *cancels* its charge.